s520250/streaming-06-smart-smoker/README.md

 3. Update your sleep time, if desired

 ## Execute the Producer
-1. Open Anaconda Prompt Terminal
+1. Open 2 Anaconda Prompt Terminals
 2. Run bbq_producer.py file (say y to monitor RabbitMQ queues)
 3. Run bbq_consumer.py file

-# Producer Assignment Details
+# Assignment Details
 ## Using a Barbeque Smoker
 When running a barbeque smoker, we monitor the temperatures of the smoker and the food to ensure everything turns out tasty.
 Over long cooks, the following events can happen: